Victorien Adebayor: Asante Kotoko and Hearts of Oak target joins Ghana legend Asamoah Gyan at Legon Cities | Goal.com

 "In this way, we meet the wishes of Adebayor.
 For personal reasons, he has a strong need to be close to his family for the time to come.
 We have listened to that," says Koge director Per Rud.

-"We have come to the conclusion that if he does not thrive here because he does not have 'himself with' it is the right solution.
+"We have come to the conclusion that if he does not thrive here because he [has not been himself and this] is the right solution.

 “Adebayor’s first time in Denmark has not been easy.
 There has been corona.
 The paperwork with visas and work permits have been a long time coming.
 We have not yet succeeded in bringing his girlfriend to Denmark.